Dodge Grand Caravan Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Dodge Grand Caravan are $1,074 a year for full coverage.
-Comprehensive insurance costs around $198 a year, collision costs $254, and liability coverage costs around $464.
-Liability-only insurance costs as low as $514 a year, with high-risk driver insurance costing $2,308 or more.
-Teen drivers pay the highest rates at $4,242 a year or more.
+The average insurance rates for a Dodge Grand Caravan are $1,074 a year for full coverage insurance.
+Comprehensive insurance costs an estimated $198 each year, collision costs $254, and liability coverage costs $464.
+Liability-only coverage costs as little as $514 a year, with high-risk coverage costing $2,308 or more.
+Teen drivers cost the most to insure at $4,242 a year or more.

 Average premium for full coverage: $1,074

-Rates are based on $500 physical damage deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all states and Grand Caravan trim levels.
+Estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 states and Grand Caravan models.

-For an average driver, Dodge Grand Caravan insurance prices go from the low end price of $514 for liability-only coverage to a high of $2,308 for a high-risk insurance policy.
+For a driver around age 40, Dodge Grand Caravan insurance rates go from as low as $514 for a discount liability-only rate to a high rate of $2,308 for high-risk insurance.

-The ranges above show why it is important to compare prices for a specific zip code, rather than using price averages.
+The examples above illustrate why all drivers should compare rates for a targeted area and risk profile, rather than using price averages.

 Use the form below to get customized rates for your location.